-You move your left hand out, you move your left hand close… and now you can see!
+You move your left up close, you move your left out… and now you can see!

 Sep 11, 2018